aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/add_connector/_index.md

 | width | **float** | The width of shape's frame. |
 | height | **float** | The height of shape's frame. |

+### Examples

+The following example shows how to add a connector (a bent connector) between two shapes (an ellipse and rectangle) in PowerPoint Presentation.

 ## add_connector {#shapetype-float-float-float-float-bool}
 Creates a new Connector and adds it to the end of the collection.